 3. Upon the multi-modal flows alignment policy triggered, the SEALDD client initiates the multi-modal flows alignment based on the policy.
 The flows need to be aligned are identified by the VAL service ID, multi-modal SEALDD flow ID, and flow alignment assistance information.

-If the flow alignment assistance information is provided, the SEALDD client can identify the associated packets (e.g., those with the same RTP timestamp) in the multi-modal flows.
+If the flow alignment assistance information is provided, the SEALDD client identifies the associated packets (e.g., those with the same RTP timestamp) in the multi-modal flows.
 After all associated packets in the multi-modal flows have arrived, the SEALDD client sends the associated packets to the application client.
 If the maximum acceptable time duration is provided, once this maximum acceptable time is reached, the SEALDD client will no longer wait for the associated packets in multi-modal flows, even if they have not arrived yet.

 4. The SEALDD server performs data transmission quality measurement, as defined in clause 9.7.2.1 or clause 9.7.2.3, in SEALDD-UU interface based on the mapping information for multiple flow association information between SEALDD-S interface and SEALDD-UU interface.
-Upon receiving the packets from multiple associated flows in SEALDD-S interface, the SEALDD server performs the packet encapsulation with sending timestamp information in the corresponding SEALDD-UU interface, and can calculate the transmission delay measurement result of multiple associated flows after obtaining the receiving timestamp from the SEALDD client.
+Upon receiving the packets from multiple associated flows in SEALDD-S interface, the SEALDD server performs the packet encapsulation with sending timestamp information in the corresponding SEALDD-UU interface, and calculates the transmission delay measurement result of multiple associated flows after obtaining the receiving timestamp from the SEALDD client.

-5. Based on the data transmission quality measurement results obtained for multiple associated flow over SEALDD-UU interface in step 4, and the synchronization threshold for multi-modal application as described in pre-condition, the SEALDD server can determine the service flow(s) (i.e. address/port for SEALDD-UU flow) that needs to be adjusted among the multiple associated flows in SEALDD-UU interface, and the corresponding required QoS information (i.e. transmission delay).
+5. Based on the data transmission quality measurement results obtained for multiple associated flow over SEALDD-UU interface in step 4, and the synchronization threshold for multi-modal application as described in pre-condition, the SEALDD server determines the service flow(s) (i.e. address/port for SEALDD-UU flow) that needs to be adjusted among the multiple associated flows in SEALDD-UU interface, and the corresponding required QoS information (i.e. transmission delay).

 6. The SEALDD server sends the AF request to 5GC via N33/N5 with the SEALDD traffic descriptor of the adjusted flow(s) (i.e. address/port for the adjusted SEALDD-UU flow) and the corresponding required QoS information determined in step 5, by utilizing the AF session with required QoS procedure in clause 4.15.6.6 of TS 23.502 [6].
 The SEALDD traffic descriptor of the adjusted flow(s) contains the address or port in SEALDD server side, and/or SEALDD client side.